my-language-skills/all-in-one-metadata/README.md

 Here's a link to [Custom Metadata Manager for WordPress](https://wordpress.org/plugins/custom-metadata/ "Framework for custom field creation")

+Here's a link to [PHP Sandbox](http://sandbox.onlinephpfunctions.com/) for PHP code testing

 Here's a link to [Dillinger](http://dillinger.io/ "Text Editor for markdown")

 and one to [Markdown's Syntax Documentation][markdown syntax].